Guam Kingfishers

 Brianna Crane with chick in Kansas City

-The newest Guam Kingfisher chick to join the Sihek Recovery Project may not yet be heading to its ultimate destination Palmyra Atoll, but it has already earned frequent flier miles, thanks to a collaboration between two AZA-accredited zoos and Delta Air Lines.
-Pittsburgh International Airport’s TSA agents were extra careful with Sindålu’s incubator and he was securely fastened in his Delta Airlines seat.
+The newest Guam Kingfisher chick to join the Sihek Recovery Program earned his first frequent flier miles on that trip, thanks to a collaboration between two AZA-accredited zoos and Delta Air Lines.
+Pittsburgh International Airport’s TSA agents were extra careful with Sindålu’s incubator.
+He was securely fastened in his Delta Airlines seat.
 The entire flight crew was delighted to be part of this important conservation story.
 Sindålu has yet to fledge, but he took his first flight with the help of an expansive and excited team, even receiving a personalized set of pilot wings to commemorate the occasion.

 Meet Långet and Mames

-Fasten your seatbelts and get ready for takeoff: TWO more Guam Kingfisher chicks, known locally as sihek, recently hatched in the National Aviary’s Breeding Center in June 2024.
-The best part?
-These two chicks are the latest to join the collaborative Sihek Recovery Project.
+Fasten your seatbelts and get ready for takeoff: TWO more Guam Kingfisher chicks, known locally as sihek, then hatched in the National Aviary’s Breeding Center in June.

 Two chicks safely secured in incubator